 "The plural "let us" in the phrase "let us make man" in Gen 1:26 has a long history of interpretation, reaching into pre-Christian times.
 What does the plural "us" in this enigmatic phrase indicate?
 Should it be changed to the singular or does it indeed have a plural meaning?
 If it has a plural meaning, is its intention to express an address between gods, or between God and heavenly beings, or between God and earth or earthly elements?
 Is it a plural of majesty, a plural of deliberation, or a plural of fullness?
 These suggestions and their supporting arguments will receive critical consideration with an attempt to evaluate their cogency."
 [HASEL G, THE MEANING OF "LET US" IN GN 1:26]

-This is an excellent article to read but in the end the conclusion of monotheism has to prevail, that is, there is only one God and he manifested Himself in the flesh as Jesus Christ (John 1:1,14 and 1 Timothy 3:16)
+This is an excellent article to read but in the end the conclusion of monotheism has to prevail, that is, there is only one God and God is One - He manifested Himself in the flesh as Jesus Christ (John 1:1,14 and 1 Timothy 3:16)